Sourdough Babka Recipe

 Day 1

-7. It needs to bulk out by at least 40%.
-This will take around 3-5 hours, depending on temperature.
-Don't rush this rise.
-It's important and will set the standard for any future rising the babka will do.
-You can create a warm and humid proofing spot by placing a large mug of boiled water in a turned-off oven and putting the dough in there.
-Replace the water with freshly boiled water as it cools down.
+- You can create a warm and humid proofing spot by placing a large mug of boiled water in a turned-off oven and putting the dough in there.
+Replace the water as it cools.

-8. Once risen, cover the bowl with plastic wrap or a lid and place it in the fridge overnight.
+- Once risen, cover the bowl with plastic wrap or an airtight lid and place it in the fridge overnight.

 Day 2